Q: When did Staking/PoS(Proof of Stake) start?¶

 Q: What amount of Bulwark do I need to receive a stake reward every day?¶

 A: Currently you need roughly 6000 Bulwark to receive a staking reward daily, according to the calculator on The Official Bulwark Block Explorer

 stakesplit value, which you can find by running

-getstakesplitthreshold in your local wallets debug console, is the quantity limit of coins at which your wallet will automatically split them up in to two smaller inputs.
+getstakesplitthreshold in your local wallets debug console, is the quantity of coins which your wallet will automatically split inputs down to.
 The default value is 2000, meaning that if you have an input of 4000 BWK or more it will automatically be split into two inputs of 2000 BWK when it receives a staking reward.
 Your wallet MUST be unlocked when a reward is received for this to take effect.